Taking Care of Your Splendid Bike

 - Tire pressure.
 Not only will under-inflated tires be less efficient, they are also more prone to punctures.
 Check your tire pressure weekly with a tire gauge or bike pump gauge.
 A recommended pressure can be found on the tire’s sidewall.
 If you aren’t sure what the proper pressure is for your bike tire, just ask.

 - Chain.
-Keep your chain properly cleaned and lubed for easier pedaling.
+Keep your chain properly cleaned and lubed for easier pedaling and longer chain life.
 Daily riders should wipe down and lube their chain on a weekly basis.

 - Check brake pads for wear.
 Excessively worn disc brake pads can damage rotors.
 For many cargo bikes, brake pads should be checked every 500-700 miles.
 They may get more mileage than that but it is important to keep an eye on brake pad wear so checking too soon is better than checking too late.
 Unsure how to check?
 Just stop by and we’ll take a look.

 - Check chain and tire wear every 1500-2000 miles.
 Replacing the chain prior to excessive wear will lengthen the life of your cassette or freewheel cogs.
 We've seen some of the tires we stock get thousands of miles.
 In fact we have one customer who rode 10,000 miles on a pair of tires.
 However, checking them on a regular basis will help you avoid problems if damage or wear has occurred.
 Chains wear and if they wear too much, can also wear cassettes and chainrings.
 Checking your chain will help lengthen the life of those other parts thus saving you money in the long run.

 Listen.
 If you hear a new noise while riding, ask questions!
 Bikes should be quiet and any noise that pops up should be investigated ASAP.